 But after taking in water through the nose or mouth, the muscles in your windpipe can become constrained to protect your lungs.
 Some people have labeled this condition “dry drowning,” though this is not a medical term or diagnosis.
 Doctors call this phenomenon “post-immersion syndrome,” and though it’s rare, it does happen.

 Dry drowning mainly occurs in children.
 While 95 percent of children are fine after accidentally slipping underwater, it’s important to be vigilant and aware of drowning symptoms that can happen once your child appears safe and dry.
 Dry drowning is a medical emergency that requires prompt attention.

 Dry drowning and secondary drowning are both the result of injuries that happen underwater.
 Dry drowning sets in less than an hour after inhaling water.
-But secondary drowning, which is also rare, can happen up to 48 hours after a water accident.
+But secondary drowning, which is also rare, can happen after a water accident.

 Secondary drowning is caused by water that accumulates in the lungs.
 It’s more similar to what we think of as “real” drowning because it involves your lungs filling up with water.
 The water then causes breathing difficulties.
 Both dry drowning and secondary drowning are serious health conditions that can be fatal.

 You should notice the warning signs of dry drowning within an hour of getting out of the water.

 Dry drowning causes the vocal cords to close over the windpipe.
 This effect is called a laryngospasm.
 The laryngospasm could be mild, causing breathing to become difficult, or it can be severe, preventing any oxygen from getting in or out of the lungs.

 Symptoms to watch for after a water incident include:

 - low energy or sleepiness after a water incident